 Update: In the many years since I wrote this post, I’ve learned a lot about choosing your inventory wisely.
-So I wrote a brand new updated article all about it!
+So I wrote a brand new updated article!

 One of the more overlooked aspects of travel is the personal travel inventory.